mikegodsfavour/Analysis-On-CRM-Sales-Opportunities/README.md

 - Identify top-performing and lagging sales agents.

 - Analyze quarterly sales trends in opportunities and revenue.
+-
+- Evaluate product win rates to determine strong and weak performers.

+- Build an interactive Excel dashboard to visualize insights and support decision-making.

 ## Expected Outcome
 The goal of this project is to turn raw B2B sales pipeline data into practical insights that can improve decision-making and sales effectiveness.
 By applying Excel tools such as PivotTables, PivotCharts, and dashboards, the analysis will highlight key performance areas and opportunities for improvement.